Natsamrat: Plot

-Meanwhile, Appa remembers about his friend Rambhau and pays a visit to him.
+Meanwhile, Appa remembers about Rambhau and pays a visit to him.
 Rambhau is devastated after the demise of his wife Kumud.
 He lashes out at Appa for leaving him alone in his final days.
-The scene that follows is a heart-touching conversation between Karna and Krishna enacted by Rambhau and Appa respectively while Rambhau is lying on his hospital bed.
+A heart-touching conversation between Karna and Krishna is then enacted by Rambhau and Appa respectively while Rambhau is lying on his hospital bed.
 Mesmerized by Rambhau's performance and pitying his condition, Appa grants Rambhau his last wish.

-The next day Appa returns to his son-in-law's house.
-Kaveri tells Appa that Rambhau had overdosed on sleeping pills and that he is no more to which Appa confesses that he gave the pills to him implying that, it was his last wish.
+The next day, Appa returns to his son-in-law's house.
+Kaveri tells Appa that Rambhau had overdosed on sleeping pills and that he is no more, to which Appa confesses that he gave the pills to him, implying that it was his last wish.

 On another occasion, Appa insults Rahul's boss's son when he could not stand his weak adaption of Othello.
-This irritates Vidya and she confronts her father.
+This irritates Vidya, who confronts her father.
 She makes their arrangement in her outhouse; however, her husband still stands by Appa and regards this as a non-issue.
 Vidya makes sure that the outhouse is well maintained and they are taken good care of.

-One fine day Vidya misplaces cash given to her by her husband and in a turn of events, she accuses her parents of stealing it.
+One day, Vidya misplaces cash given to her by her husband, and in a turn of events, she accuses her parents of stealing it.
 This creates a rift between them.
 Vidya realizes her mistake later when she finds the money.
-She apologizes to her parents but it is too late as Appa and Kaveri have already decided to move out.
+She apologizes to her parents, but it is too late as Appa and Kaveri have already decided to move out.
 Vidya's husband Rahul is still sympathetic with her parents but cannot change their hearts.
 On that night, they escape from the outhouse for their ancestral village where they have an old house in a dilapidated state.
 On the way, they halt at a village, where Kaveri dies of fever.
 Appa is destroyed by this loss.
 He is supported by a boot polishwala named Raja.
 Raja is extremely poor and a homeless person who lives with his family under a bridge.
 Appa is at times in a delusional state and suffers from the fact that the grandeur with which he had lived as an actor is now making his pain unbearable in his state of loneliness and poverty.
-Appa serves tea at a tea stall where he enthralls his customers with his poetry recitals and dialogue from his plays.
-A man named Siddharth(Sarang Sathaye), who has respect and great fondness for acting, continuously follows Appa, since, for Siddharth, he is a noble actor and an idol.
-Appa hides his real identity from Siddharth and refuses to acknowledge that he is 'Natsamrat'.
+Appa serves tea at a tea stall, where he enthralls his customers with his poetry recitals and dialogue from his plays.
+A man named Siddharth (Sarang Sathaye), who has respect and great fondness for acting, continuously follows Appa, since, for Siddharth, he is a noble actor and an idol.
+Appa hides his real identity from Siddharth and refuses to acknowledge that he is Natsamrat.
 Siddarth, however, continues with his conviction regarding Appa being the great actor.